ReviversMC/modget-manifests/README.md

 5. [Submit](#submitting-your-pr) your pull request (PR).
 6. Respond to any feedback in your PR.

+> Note:
+> - Only submit mods which are considered stable.
+This disallows all mods which are marked as `Alpha` on CurseForge/Modrinth and mods, which haven't been published to these platforms yet if the reasoning behind this is that they're too unstable (see C2ME for example).
-> Note: Please check the package's manifest you intend to submit does not already exist in the repository, and there are no open PRs for it in order to avoid duplicates.
+> - Please check the package's manifest you intend to submit does not already exist in the repository, and there are no open PRs for it in order to avoid duplicates.

 ## Authoring a Manifest
 In the future, you will be able to use the [Modget Manifest Creator](https://github.com/ReviversMC/modget-create).
 Currently, you have to craft a manifest manually following our [authoring guidelines](AUTHORING_MANIFESTS.md).